-Organisations such as the Institute of Leadership & Management (ILM), the Chartered Management Institute (CMI) and the Management Standards Centre (MSC) are dedicated to raising the performance of businesses in the UK by championing management via the provision of appropriate standards and qualifications.
+Organisations such as the Institute of Leadership & Management (ILM) and the Chartered Management Institute (CMI) are dedicated to raising the performance of businesses in the UK by championing management via the provision of appropriate standards and qualifications.
 These aim to equip those in management and leadership or supervisory roles with the skills they need to deal with the challenges and decisions they face throughout their careers – and help such individuals realise their own full potential as well as that of their organisations.

 Skill up while serving

 Service careers can involve a wide and varied experience of management – often in extremely difficult circumstances.
 Like many Service people, you may have management skills and experience, and perhaps institute membership (see below) that reflects these.
 General management is practised by most of those in positions of authority and responsibility in the Forces and, these days, is increasingly recognised with formal qualifications.

 The awarding of certificates and the opportunity to earn other qualifications by some additional work on top of Service courses mean that all levels of Service management can now be recognised, so that military training can be translated into terms that civilian employers will understand – which may be something you want to consider for the future, when the time comes for you to leave.
 Leadership and management are core skills for all military personnel, and are among the most transferable of skills into the civilian world.
 The majority of civilian employers endorse the need for appropriate leadership and management skills, and leadership and management qualifications will certainly enhance your CV.